Single And Lonely: How To Avoid The Trap Of Single Loneliness

 In fact, many single people are more connected with those in their communities and highly likely to assist friends, family, or neighbors in need, according to a 2015 study.

-While there isn’t one singular reason why such myths exist, some of the common misconceptions about being single may originate from ideals and traditions pertaining to marriage.
+While there isn’t one singular reason why such myths exist, some of the common misconceptions about being single may originate from ideals and traditions pertaining to marriage — even though plenty of folks don’t want to get married.

 Historically, marriage was often about maintaining alliances and increasing one’s power and wealth.